embabel/tripper/README.md

 # Embabel Travel Planner Agent

-Start by populating the data by running the `cypher/populate.cypher` script against your Neo4j database.
-This script creates a list of travelers.

 Set your `BRAVE_API_KEY` in the Embabel server's environment for image search.

 Start up background services, local model runners, and MCP gateway by running: